keanutaufan/cpp-dsa/README.md

 But now that I have started this project, I'm not sure if I should continue using this approach or not.
 I can't really stand myself labelling this project as "C++" when it is not really C++ at all.
-You might have noticed that ownsership management is done manually instead of using smart pointers, and there are a lot of `new` and `delete` statements.
+You might have noticed that ownership management is done manually instead of using smart pointers, and there are a lot of `new` and `delete` statements.
 You might also have noticed that I'm not using any advanced C++ features like move semantics, lambda expressions,